gmt-china/GMT_docs/source/module/connect.rst

 .. _-Q:

 **-Q**\ [*template*]
-    Used with |-D| to a list file with the names of the individual output files.
+    Used with :option:`-D` to a list file with the names of the individual output files.
 Optionally, append a filename template for the individual file names; this template **may** contain a C format specifier that can format an character (C or O for closed or open,